 The IPS engine introduces cumulative CPU and network latency based on the number of TCP streams open.
 This is most noticeable on high bandwidth servers with a high sustained rate of TCP/UDP streams.
 The more TCP/UDP streams, the more IDS engine memory usage and CPU processing time will affect the performance of the network connection(s).

-Utilizing IPS is not recommended on servers with any of the following:
+IPS may cause problems on servers with any of the following:

 - Average total CPU usage of greater than 35%

 - Average sustained TCP and UDP network throughput of 300 Mbps or more